jazzband/django-debug-toolbar/README.rst

 The current version of the Debug Toolbar is 0.9.4.
 It works on Django 1.3 and 1.4.

-The next version will work on Django 1.4 and 1.5.
+The next version will work on Django 1.4 (1.4.2 or later) and 1.5.
 In addition, it will require Python 2.6 or later.

 Installation
 ============